 - Patient: Skin Cancer - Melanoma

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 4 years ago, Female, Age: 53, Stage IIIB, BRAF mutation positive: Don't Know, c-kit positive: Don't Know
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 5 years ago, Female, Age: 53, Stage IIIB, BRAF mutation positive: Don't Know, c-kit positive: Don't Know

 - View this journey (7 Experiences)